Sports Massage for Runners: Why Experts Recommend It

 Shin splints (tibial stress syndrome) are pains that develop along your shinbone in the front or inside sections of your lower legs.
 Shin splints can result from increasing your running timings too soon, especially if you run on rugged terrain.

 Shin splints are usually not severe and go away with rest and massage.
-They can, however, become a reason for fractures if left untreated.
+However, if left untreated, they can cause fractures.

-Shin splints symptoms include a dull discomfort along the front or inside section of your shinbone pain that worsens with exercise sensitivity to touch minor swelling.
+Shin splint symptoms include dull discomfort along the front or inside of your shinbone, pain that worsens with exercise, sensitivity to touch, and minor swelling.

 Shin splints commonly improve with rest or by reducing how frequently you run time and getting a good sports massage.